Mughal painting: Humayun (1530–1540 and 1555–1556)

 When the second Mughal emperor, Humayun was in exile in Tabriz in the Safavid court of Shah Tahmasp I of Persia, he was exposed to Persian miniature painting, and commissioned at least one work there (or in Kabul), an unusually large painting on cloth of Princes of the House of Timur, now in the British Museum.
 Originally a group portrait with his sons, in the next century Jahangir had it added to make it a dynastic group including dead ancestors.
-When Humayun returned to India, he brought two accomplished Persian artists Abd al-Samad and Mir Sayyid Ali with him.
-His usurping brother Kamran Mirza had maintained a workshop in Kabul, which Humayan perhaps took over into his own.
-Humayan's major known commission was a Khamsa of Nizami with 36 illuminated pages, in which the different styles of the various artists are mostly still apparent.
+When Humayun returned to India, he brought two accomplished Persian artists, Abd al-Samad and Mir Sayyid Ali with him.
+His usurping brother Kamran Mirza had maintained a workshop in Kabul, which Humayun perhaps took over into his own.
+Humayun's major known commission was a Khamsa of Nizami with 36 illuminated pages (BNF, Smith-Lesouëf 216), in which the different styles of the various artists are mostly still apparent.
 Apart from the London painting, he also commissioned at least two miniatures showing himself with family members, a type of subject that was rare in Persia but common among the Mughals.